 I’m taking the Toki ✌️✌️ shinkansen towards Jomo-Kogen, then getting a rental car to drive the rest of the way to Oze.
-There should be some good hiking around there, but… well I haven’t gotten this fully planned out yet.
+There should be some good hiking around there, but… that’s about as much as I know so far.
 But I’m prepared!
 And I think I can find a cabin to stay at in the national park.
 I’ll figure it out when I get there.

-It’s about 3pm when I get to Snow Park Oze Tokura and resign myself to the fact that I won’t be hiking into the national park today.
-I haven’t even found a place to park and enter the area, let alone arrange a place to bunk for the night.
+It’s about 3pm when I wind up at Snow Park Oze Tokura and resign myself to the fact that I won’t be hiking into the national park today.
+Not that I want to be here, but it’s one of the few identifiable locations in the vicinity of the national park.
+I haven’t even found a place to leave the car and enter the area, let alone arrange a place to bunk for the night.
 You’d think it’s not that hard, but all the tourist maps of the area are pictorial ones that only identify landmarks, and they don’t align clearly with google maps so it’s hard to know where you’re really aiming for.

-I pick a spot and aim for it; there’s another snow resort about 20min drive away, and a bunch of lodges there – surely one of them will be open.
-I take the opportunity to give the rented Toyota a solid thrashing along the windy mountain roads.
+It’s time to regroup and revise the plans.
+I pick a spot and aim the Toyota at it – a snow resort about 20min drive away.
+There’s a bunch of lodges there and surely one of them will be open.
+I take the opportunity to give the rental car a solid thrashing along the windy mountain roads.
+It’s a not-very-powerful nugget but my God is it fun.

-It’s been a little while since the last trip and I assure you, dear reader, that my Japanese has only gotten worse.
+It’s been a little while since my last Japan trip and I assure you, dear reader, that my Japanese has only gotten worse.
 There’s one guy tending the garden when I roll up outside Pension Pokapoka, and he’s thoroughly confused.

 Excuse me~!
 Do you have any vacancies?